 Same breathtaking photos as X-Pro1 -- but same mediocre video and autofocus, too.
 The Fujifilm X-Pro1 astounded experts with its image quality.
-The X-E1's is identical in every way; "nothing short of spectacular," says Hall at TrustedReviews.com.
+The X-E1's is identical in every way; "nothing short of spectacular," says Phil Hall at TrustedReviews.com.
 It really can compete with some full-frame digital SLR (single-lens reflex) cameras, PhotographyBlog.com's Goldstein says.
 The secret is Fujifilm's unique 16.3-megapixel sensor setup, which staggers colored pixels and omits the usual blurring low-pass filter.

 More plastic than the X-Pro1.
 Reviewers downgraded the X-Pro1 for its somewhat cut-rate feel -- loose rings, jiggly buttons, flaky paint.
 Interestingly, they don't complain about the X-E1, even though it has a plastic back plate.
-Some of the X-E1's buttons are plastic, as are the covers for the HDMI jack and memory/battery door, "both of which wouldn't look or feel out of place on a cheap compact," says Goldstein at PhotographyBlog.com.
-"But other than that the X-E1 offers excellent build quality."
+Some of the X-E1's buttons are plastic, as are the covers for the HDMI jack and memory/battery door, "both of which wouldn't look or feel out of place on a cheap compact," says Goldstein at PhotographyBlog.com, "But other than that the X-E1 offers excellent build quality."
 The X-E1 is not weather-sealed.
 By contrast, the Olympus OM-D E-M5 is dustproof and splashproof, with an all-metal body.

 More features than X-Pro1.
-The cheaper Fujifilm X-E1 actually beats the expensive X-Pro1 here.
-It keeps all of the X-Pro1's features and adds the three main things that are missing from that camera: a pop-up flash, external microphone jack and -- here's the important part -- an 18 mm to 55 mm kit zoom lens that costs $840 by itself.
+The cheaper Fujifilm X-E1 actually beats the expensive X-Pro1 in features, as it keeps all of the X-Pro1's features and adds the three main things that are missing from that camera: a pop-up flash, external microphone jack and -- here's the important part -- an 18 mm to 55 mm kit zoom lens that costs $840 by itself.
 You can use the X-series' compatible lenses or buy a $200 adapter to use M-mount lenses from Leica, Carl Zeiss and others.

 After extensively testing a production-level Fujifilm X-E1, Andy Westlake concludes that it packs the pricier Fujifilm X-Pro1's fantastic image quality and intuitive controls into a smaller, less expensive package.
 Fujifilm has fixed the focus problems on both cameras (although it's still not a fast focuser), and Westlake doesn't mind the X-E1's switch from hybrid optical to electronic viewfinder.

-Review: Fujifilm X-E1 Hands-on Preview, Andy Westlake, September 2012
+Review: Fujifilm X-E1, Andy Westlake, February 2013

 "The X-E1 delivers exactly the same excellent image quality as its big brother," the Fujifilm X-Pro1, in a smaller, less expensive body, Mark Goldstein concludes after a thorough test.
 Like other experts, he has no problem with the X-E1's switch from hybrid optical to electronic viewfinder.

 Review: Fujifilm X-E1 Review, Mark Goldstein, Nov.
 12, 2012

 Review: Fujifilm X-E1 Review, Phil Hall, March 19, 2013

-Review: Fujifilm X-E1 16.3MP Compact System Digital Camera with 2.8-Inch LCD - Kit with 18-55mm Lens (Silver), Contributors to Amazon.com, As of February 2013
+Review: Fujifilm X-E1 16.3 MP Compact System Digital Camera with 2.8-Inch LCD and 18-55mm Lens (Silver), Contributors to Amazon.com, As of May 2014